 The Wot-if?
-Trust runs programmes and initiatives that comply with the broad-based black economic empowerment act (B-BBEE Act) and the B-BBEE Codes of Good Practise.
-Supporting our programmes will ensure you points on your B-BBEE scorecard in the areas of Socio-Economic, Enterprise and Supplier Development.
-We ensure that all activities meet our mandate, which is to provide programmes and resources that connect our participants to opportunities to earn sustainable income.
-This results in donors who are not only in it for B-BBEE points, but who can witness the difference that their contributions make.
+Trust runs programmes and initiatives that comply with the broad-based black economic empowerment act (B-BBEE Act) and the B-BBEE Codes of Good Practice.
+Supporting our programmes will ensure you points on your B-BBEE scorecard in the area of Socio-Economic Development, as well as Enterprise and Supplier Development.
+All activities meet our mandate, which is to provide programmes and resources that connect our participants to opportunities to earn sustainable income.
+The result is donors who are not only in it for B-BBEE points, but who can witness the difference that their contributions make.

 What is B-BBEE?